qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 * One development version may be supported in a development environment.
 * The development version may change at any time.

-The version of the api that is supported must be returned by [Get /api].
+The major version of the api must be included in the server url and the full version (MAJOR.MINOR.PATCH) that is supported must be returned by [Get /api].

 # Authentication

 ## App Authentication

-[Qiy Applications][Definitions Qiy Application] are required to authenticate requests using an [API Key][Definitions API Key] implemented using basic authentication, see for example [GET /api].
+[Qiy Applications][Definitions Qiy Application] are required to authenticate requests but [GET /api] using an [API Key][Definitions API Key] implemented using basic authentication.

 Two API Keys are provided by Access Providers: one for the Production environment and one for the other environments.
 In production, the API Key must be updated periodically using rolling updates or immediately if it has or may have been compromised.